About Phoenix

 Ancestry & Identity – from roots to wings

-My roots grew me as a white person supported by the lands of the East Coast – the unceded lands of the Pennacook, the Abénaquis, and the Wabanaki Confederacy, as well as the Munsee Lenape and the Wappinger.
+My roots grew me as a white person supported by the lands of the East Coast – the occupied lands of the Pennacook, the Abénaquis, and the Wabanaki Confederacy, as well as the Munsee Lenape and the Wappinger.

 • For partners, I also offer couples therapy.
 We’ll create a path of more clear and aligned communication, practices to get both of your needs met, and ways to deepen your intimacy with each other and your own selves.